Rubberduckduck/Ass2/README.md

 # Seam Carving Compressing - Build Guide

 This project is maintained at [Rubberduckduck/AlgoAss2](https://github.com/Rubberduckduck/AlgoAss2).
-It uses modern CMake and vcpkg for dependency management—**no manual OpenCV installation required!**
+It uses modern CMake and vcpkg for dependency management: **no manual OpenCV installation required!**

 ---